Evolution Loop – Mule Supported

 The trail follows the river through forest, crossing the river on a bridge at mile 0.8, and follows the energetic San Joaquin River another 2.6 miles, moving in and out of forest, to a bridged crossing of Piute Creek as the John Muir Trail leaves Kings Canyon Nation Park and enters the John Muir Wilderness of the Sierra National Forest.
 Turn right after crossing the bridge to follow the cascading Piute Creek.
 The trail climbs steadily along the creek through a mix of open forest and sunny slopes, to Hutchison Mead and the French Canyon Trail junction, gaining 1,700’ over 5.3 miles.
 The route goes to the left to follow the French Canyon Trail toward Pine Creek Pass, gaining 850’ over 2.9 miles to our camp beneath the falls of the Royce Lakes outlet creek.

 High-country lovers consider French Canyon one of the jewels of the Sierra.
-Possible day hikes from camp are described in the French Canyon Camp Side Trips section.
+Many day hikes are possible from this camp on a layover day.

 There is reliable water throughout the day.